Online presence management

 The online presence management process starts by determining goals that will define an online strategy.
 Once this strategy is put in place, an ongoing and constant process of evaluating and fine-tuning is necessary to drive online presence towards the identified goals.

-An online presence management strategy has several parts.
-Generally, these will include search engine placement (making sure the brand appears high in search engine results when the end user has a relevant query), monitoring online discussion around the brand, and analyzing the brand's overall web presence.
+An online presence management strategy consists of several components.
+Generally, these will include search engine placement (making sure the brand appears high in search engine results when the end-user has a relevant query), monitoring online discussion around the brand, and analyzing the brand's overall web presence.

-Elements of Online Presence Management
+Elements

-Online profile or reputation is a sum of multiple activities and platforms.
+An online profile or reputation is a product of multiple activities and platforms.
 It includes the following:

-Web Portfolio Management
+Web portfolio management

-Online portfolio helps to build the visibility of a brand or individual.
+The online portfolio helps to build the visibility of a brand or individual.
 It works as a centralized hub for all the activities related to the brand and includes the contact info of the brand, what the brand is about (history, vision etc.) and a product showcase.
-The Web portfolio ranges in type.
-The most common form of portfolio is the website.
+The web portfolio comes in different forms.
+The most common form of a portfolio is the website.
 A website, usually built on the same domain as the brand's name, represents the business/person throughout the web.

-Brands and companies prefer to use websites to establish themselves and gain higher brand awareness levels because it is very important for the company to stay relevant as time passes by and promoting a product online makes it much easier to keep up with the times.
-It is important for businesses to keep online visibility high as well as their performances compared to their competitors.
+Brands and companies prefer to use websites to establish themselves and gain higher brand awareness levels because it is very important for the company to maintain relevance over time, and promoting a product online makes it much easier to keep up with the times.
+Businesses need to keep online visibility high as well as their performance compared to their competitors.
 Online reputation management should be tracked to see how consumers react and feel towards a company's brand.

 Blog

-A blog provides the brand a way to express.
+A blog provides a brand with a way to express itself.
 It allows the brand to talk and get their voice/opinion heard on any topic they choose.
-Blogging can promote a brand through consistent, interesting content generation associated with a particular brand or the market said brand caters to.
-Blogs can be created on the website or on third party platforms such as LinkedIn, Facebook, Instagram, Quora, WordPress, Blogger.com and Medium, etc. Apart from conventional blogging, social media has enabled Microblogging (through services such as Twitter and Tumblr) which is particularly effective in establishing a brand name and building the brand's recognition through interaction with the masses.
+Blogging can promote a brand through consistent, interesting content generation associated with a particular brand or the market said the brand caters to.
+Blogs can be created on the website or third-party platforms such as LinkedIn, Facebook, Instagram, Quora, WordPress, Blogger.com and Medium, etc. Apart from conventional blogging, social media has enabled Microblogging (through services such as Twitter and Tumblr) which is particularly effective in establishing a brand name and building the brand's recognition through interaction with the masses.
 It is also a quick way to respond to brand-related complaints and queries.

 Corporate blogging is a powerful tool when attempting to communicate an idea important to the firm's identity.
 However, there are a few rules to keep in mind when utilizing corporate blogs: